ESGF/esgf-prepare/sources/synopsis.txt

 ``esgprep fetch-ini``
 *********************

-The ESGF publishing client and most of ESGF tools rely on configuration files.
-These ``.ini`` files are the primary means of configuring the ESGF publisher.
+The ESGF publishing client and most of ESGF tools rely on configuration files of different kinds, that are the primary means of configuring the ESGF publisher.

 The ``esg.ini`` file gathers all required information to configure the datanode regarding to data publication (e